WithSecureLabs/TheExtendables/README.md

 - install - It can install arbitrary extensions on to a machine for exploitation
 - lnkTarget - It can recover the target path of a shortcut file
 - lnkBackdoor - It can backdoor a browser shortcut to load a specified extension
-- persist - It can exploit the functionality in the talk to persist on a users machine or allow for privilege escalation
+- persist - It can exploit the functionality in the talk to persist on a user's machine or allow for privilege escalation

 Some of the tool's features can be seen in the video below: